Revised

 Monitor wildlife populations

-It is important to evaluate the wildlife potential of your property as decisions are made regarding the hunting lease.
-An inventory of the wildlife population and wildlife habitat on a property will help guide subsequent decisions about how to manage the lease and what habitat management may be necessary.
+It is important to evaluate the wildlife potential of your property as decisions are made regarding a hunting lease.
+An inventory of the wildlife population and wildlife habitat on a property will help guide subsequent decisions about how to manage the lease and what habitat management might be necessary.

 Maintaining accurate records of game harvested is an important aspect of hunting lease management.
 Accurate records are necessary to detect changes, measure progress, evaluate management success and predict future needs.
 Harvest records help to evaluate the potential value of a lease and provide a means of determining how many hunters a property can support.
 Good records also provide a tool for marketing.

 The hunting lease agreement can require lessees to maintain records of harvest.
-Hunters are usually pleased to help if it is explained to them that it will be useful to improve their hunting experience.
-Useful information includes hours hunted for each species, date and location of each harvest, numbers of each species harvested and names of hunters involved with the harvest.
+Hunters are usually pleased to help if it is explained to them that the information will be used to improve their hunting experience.
+Useful information includes hours hunted for each species, date and location of each harvest, numbers of each species harvested, and names of hunters involved with the harvest.
 For deer, additional records would include the sex of each animal, dressed or whole weight, age and antler measurements.

 Information on evaluating wildlife habitat on your property as well as examples for capturing harvest information are provided in the Resources section.